lodosstm/code-samples/Backend/Ruby/README.md

 # There are examples of code for Ruby.

 There are samples for creating, getting and deleting events and communities.
-And alse there is controller for comments entity.
+Also there is controller for comments entity.

 ### Files